SilvanTeufel/TopDownRTSCamLib_ReadMe/ReadMe.md

 If you have downloaded the plugin it can be found in your Unreal Engine folder:
 C:\Program Files\Epic Games\UE_5.0\Engine\Plugins\TopDownRTSCamLib (for example)
 If you can find this folder in your enginge plugins folder the download was successful.
+If the Plugin is in another Folder, you should copy it here.

 ## Install the Plugin

 Open Unreal Editor.
 Click Edit -> Plugins to open the plugin window.
 Search for TopDownRTSCamLib and put a check mark at it.

-## Import Keyboard Settings
+## Import Keyboard Settings (Only for RTSPlayerController)

 Open Unreal Editor.
 Go to Edit -> Project Settings -> Input (on left navigation) -> Import.
 Choose InputBackupTopDownRTSCamLib.ini from:
 C:\Program Files\Epic Games\UE_5.0\Engine\Plugins\TopDownRTSCamLib\TopDownRTSCamLib\Document\Inputs
-Repeat this step with DefaultInput.
+Repeat this step with DefaultInput.ini .

 If The Keybindings are not working you can check the Pictures in:
 C:\Program Files\Epic Games\UE_5.0\Engine\Plugins\TopDownRTSCamLib\TopDownRTSCamLib\Document\Inputs